akkartik/lines.love/Manual_tests.md

     - analogously, how a shape precisely looks as you draw it

 * start out running the text editor, press ctrl+e to edit source, make a change to the source, press ctrl+e twice to return to the source editor; the change should be preserved.
-* run with an unsupported version.
-Error message pops up and waits for a key.
-The app attempts to continue, and doesn't receive the key.
-Press ctrl+e to edit source.
-Source editor opens up without checking version.
+* run with an untested version.
+Error message pops up.
+Press a key.
+Text editor comes up, and doesn't receive the key.
+Press ctrl+e.
+Source editor opens up.
+Press ctrl+e.
+Text editor returns.
+* create a couple of spuriously failing tests.
+Run with an untested version.
+Error message includes message about untested version.

 ### Other compromises